Configure head node fault tolerance

 Anyscale recommends that you enable head node fault tolerance at the cloud level.
 When you enable head node fault tolerance for an Anyscale cloud, all services deployed in that cloud use the feature by default.

-to deploy your Anyscale cloud, you can enable head node fault tolerance during cloud deployment by including the flag --enable-head-node-fault-tolerance
+If you use anyscale cloud setup to deploy an Anyscale cloud on the VM stack, you can enable head node fault tolerance during cloud deployment by including the flag --enable-head-node-fault-tolerance.
+Anyscale automatically configures MemoryDB or Memorystore in your cloud provider account.

 You can update an existing Anyscale cloud to enable fault tolerance by running the following command: